Jaguaruna Regional Airport

-Humberto Ghizzo Bortoluzzi Regional Airport (IATA: JJG, ICAO: SBJA), also known as Jaguaruna Regional Airport, serves the cities of Jaguaruna, Criciúma and the southern region of Santa Catarina, Brazil.
+Humberto Ghizzo Bortoluzzi Southern Regional Airport (IATA: JJG, ICAO: SBJA), also known as Jaguaruna Regional Airport, serves the cities of Jaguaruna, Criciúma and the southern region of Santa Catarina, Brazil.

+The airport is operated by RDL Aeroportos.

 History

 The airport was commissioned on 27 April 2015.

+On 28 November 2024, RDL Aeroportos won a 30-year concession to operate the airport.

 Airlines and destinations

 Access

 The airport is located 16 km from Jaguaruna downtown, 29 km from Tubarão downtown and 33 km from Criciúma downtown.